-New research revealed that the Pompeii Pair who perished in each other’s arms during the Mount Vesuvius eruption could have been gay.
+New research reveals that the Pompeii Pair who perished in each other’s arms during the Mount Vesuvius eruption could have been gay.

-It wiped out the Roman city on the 24th October 79 AD.
+The eruption wiped out the Roman city on the 24th of October 79 AD.

-Ever since bodies unearthed in the House of the Cryptoporticus during excavations at the World Heritage site in the early 20th century, presumed, two women.
+Archeologists initially thought two bodies unearthed in the House of the Cryptoporticus during excavations at the World Heritage site in the early 20th century were women.

 But tests on their teeth and bones revealed that the victims were, in fact, both male.

 They were 18 and 20 years old when killed, and definitely not related.

 “Pompeii never ceases to amaze,” Massimo Osanna, director-general of the world-famous archaeological site, told the Telegraph.